ehcheng/hubitat-weatherstation/README.md

 # hubitat-weatherstation
-Hubitat driver for weatherstation API
+Hubitat driver for weatherstack API

+you will need your own api key from https://weatherstack.com/